 - Let Dawn Roberts know the specialty of the program you matched to, as well as the institution name, city and state and whether it is PGY1 or PGY2.

 - Let her know if you plan to attend Match Day and if an envelope should be created for you.
+If we do not hear from you we may automatically create an envelope for you just in case.

 *This entire process is confidential - your classmates need not know that you did not initially match unless you choose to tell them.*